 A botanical impact assessment will be conducted to determine if there is any sensitive or endangered vegetation on the proposed site.
-Although the majority of the site is cultivated land, there is some natural vegetation found to the west, and to the north-east of the property.
+Although a large portion of the site is cultivated land, there is some natural vegetation found to the west, and south of the property.